pubnub/pubnub-mcp-server/resources/sdk_docs/go_storage-and-playback.md

 Requires Message Persistence (enable in Admin Portal).

 Fetch historical messages from one or multiple channels.
-Use includeMessageActions to fetch message actions alongside messages.
+Use includeMessageActions to fetch actions with messages.

-Time window behavior:
+Ordering and range:
-- Only start: returns messages older than start timetoken.
+- start only: messages older than start timetoken.
-- Only end: returns messages from end timetoken and newer.
+- end only: messages from end timetoken and newer.
-- Both start and end: returns messages between them (inclusive of end).
+- start and end: messages between start and end (inclusive of end).

 Limits:
 - Single channel: up to 100 messages.
-- Multiple channels (up to 500): up to 25 per channel.
+- Multiple channels (up to 500 channels): up to 25 per channel.
-- When IncludeMessageActions=true: limited to 1 channel and 25 messages.
+- If IncludeMessageActions is true: limited to one channel and 25 messages.
-Page by iteratively adjusting the start timetoken.
+- For more results, page using start in iterative calls.

 ### Method(s)